dpcalpa/flask-server/README.md

 The deployment of the application is made in three main steps, automated in one bash script:
 1. With Docker we create a working image, ready to deploy to containers.
 Within the image the dependencies are ready to be installed.
-2. With Kubernetes we manage the configuration.
-We deploy 2 replicas of the pods, a ClusterIP service for internal communication within the cluster, and a kubernetes ingress to manage traffic that goes into the cluster.
+2. With Helm we manage the Kubernetes configuration.
+I deploy 2 replicas of the pods, a ClusterIP service for internal communication within the cluster, and a NodePort to allow traffic that goes into the cluster.
-3. We test the application for the expected http responses (200) on both paths created in app.py.
+3. I test the application for the expected http responses (200) on both paths created in app.py.

 > Out of scope

-Helm complete's deployment wasn't successfull.
-I have troubles configuring my ingress controller, so that I was only capable of consuming the application through a nodePort service, but it wasn't what it was expected.
+Helm's complete deployment wasn't successfull with ingress.
+I had trouble configuring my ingress controller, so that I was only able to consume the application through a nodePort service (localhost:30500).
+However, it is working using a fixed port '30500' as an output from NodePort's service deployment.

-Helm solution's repository is: https://github.com/dpcalpa/helm-k8s-flask-server.git .
-However, it is clear that it is only working using a fixed port '30500' as an output from NodePort's service deployment.
+This repository covers the solution without Helm, but Helm solution's repository can be found at: https://github.com/dpcalpa/helm-k8s-flask-server.git.

 ---